mongodb-developer/SocialStats/README.md

 Staging is a place for all of my teammates to merge our code together and see what it will look like in production.

 * **Git**: The Staging Repo is a mirrored copy of the Production Repo.
-* **Stitch and Atlas**: My code is deployed in the Staging Stitch App, which is connected to the Staging Atlas Project.
+* **Realm and Atlas**: My code is deployed in the Staging Realm App, which is connected to the Staging Atlas Project.
 * **Tests**: This stage is a simulation of Production, so it’s our place to do all of our QA testing.
 I can choose to run manual tests against this deployment.
 If I want to run the automated tests, I can use my local machine to run the tests against this deployment.

 ### Moving from Staging to Production